oktadev/okta-blog/_source/_posts/2018-05-18-node-authentication-with-passport-and-oidc.md

 </html>
 ```

-Then, to make things a bit easier, add a login link to the home page.
+Then, to make things a bit easier, add a login link to the home page (`index.ejs` file).

 ```html
 <!DOCTYPE html>